ellennickles/code-your-way-s23/week6/README.md

   of to implement programming concepts, and/or you have inklings that the code could be written in more efficient ways, i.e. "bad smells"
 - As you refactor, commit notable changes or milestones:
-  - Look for repeating elements for which you can remove by converting it into a loop, a function, or a class to make objects.
+  - Look for repeating elements to convert into a loop, a function, or a class to make objects.
   - Is there any unused code to remove?
-  - Can you make our code more readable? e.g. Any variables or functions to rename so that someone else reading your code can follow along without necessarily needing comments?
+  - Can you make your code more readable? e.g. Any variables or functions to rename so that someone else reading your code can follow along without needing comments?
-  - But comments are okay too!
-Especially to reinforce your own understanding of programming concepts and how your sketch works.
+  - But adding comments are okay too!
+Especially to reinforce YOUR understanding of programming concepts and how your sketch works.
-  - If there’s a lot of code, can you organize separate into different files?(See [Coding Train video on how organize your code into multiple JavaScript files](https://thecodingtrain.com/tracks/code-programming-with-p5-js/code/6-objects/4-editor-js-files).)
+  - If there’s a lot of code, can you organize separate into different files?
+(See [Coding Train video on how organize your code into multiple JavaScript files](https://thecodingtrain.com/tracks/code-programming-with-p5-js/code/6-objects/4-editor-js-files).)

 ### Part 2: Document + GitHub